8ctopus/sciter-dialogs/README.md

 # known issues

-- dialog is not modal
+- show dialog window in the right spot immediately
-- make window show only when ready
+- in some cases dialog is not modal